hazymorning/origami_weather/README.md

 State, numeric state, screen size, user, and `and`/`or`/`not` conditions are supported.
 Visibility also works at the container level.

-**Free positioning** — pull any button out of its container and place it anywhere on the card:
+**Free positioning** — any button can be pulled out of its container and placed anywhere on the card:

 ```yaml
 buttons: